sq8vps/vp-digi/doc/manual.md

 After device startup, you should enter monitor mode (using the `monitor` command) and wait for packets to appear.
 You should adjust the signal level so that most packets have a signal level of around 50% (as described in [section 2.2.2](#222-received-packet-view)).
 The received signal level should be maintained within the range of 10-90%.\
 The correct setting of the audio output type from the transceiver using the `flat <on/off>` command is crucial for the performance of the 1200 Bd modem.
 If you are using the headphone/speaker output (filtered), this option should be set to *off*.
 If you are using the *flat audio* output (unfiltered), this option should be set to *on*.
 This setting does not affect modems other than 1200 Bd.\
 To ensure the best network performance, the transmitted signal level should also be properly set.
 This is especially important for the 1200 Bd modem, where the signal is transmitted through the standard microphone connector of an FM radio.
 Excessive signal levels can lead to distortion and significant tone amplitude imbalances.
 Signal calibration requires an FM receiver tuned to the same frequency as the transmitter.
-You should enter monitor mode (using the `monitor` command) and enable high tone transmission (using the `cal high` command).
-You should set the potentiometer to the minimum amplitude level position and then slowly increase the level while carefully monitoring the signal strength in the receiver, which should increase.
+You should enter monitor mode (using the `monitor` command), switch to calibration mode (using the `cal` command) and enable high tone transmission (using `h` key).
+You should set the potentiometer to the minimum amplitude level position (or reduce TX level to 0% using `n` key on AIOC) and then slowly increase the level (using `m` key on AIOC) while carefully monitoring the signal strength in the receiver, which should increase.
 At some point, the signal level will stop increasing.
-At that point, gently retract the potentiometer and turn off the calibration mode (using the `cal stop` command).
+At that point, gently retract the potentiometer (or use `n` key on AIOC) and turn off the calibration mode (using `q` key).
 After this operation, the transmitter should be correctly driven.
 > Note!
 If you fail to reach the point where the signal level stops increasing, the resistor value in the TX path is probably too high.
 If the signal level is clearly too low, reduce the value of this resistor.
+On AIOC, consult AIOC documentation.
 Otherwise, no action is necessary.

 ### 2.5.
 Programming
 Programming (flashing firmware) can be done in two ways: using an ST-Link programmer or through the UART1 serial port (e.g., using a USB-UART adapter).